Met-Office-Climate-Data-Hackathon/Met-Office-Climate-Data-Challenge-May-2022/README.md

 AON - Understanding drivers of uncertainty in future loss projections.

 ## Sensitivity analysis:
-Changes in residential building exposure, risk and costs in the 2050s due to climate change.
+Changes in residential building exposure and replacement costs by mid-century due to climate change.

 ## Scenarios:
-Socio-economic Pathways (SSPs 1 and 5) given changes in population and urbanisation.
+Socio-economic Pathways (SSPs 1 and 5) assuming future changes in population and urbanisation.

 ## Contents:
 - *data/*: SSP datasets